eor/STARDUST/README.md

 #### Notes on the install script

 If you choose to use the install script, open the script in your text editor, change the `installDir` variable and then execute the script.
-Once the script finishes, it will print the path variables that need to be inserted into STARDUST's `Makefile`.
+Once the script finishes, it will print the path variables that need to be inserted into STARDUST's `src/Makefile`.

 ### Compilation

-Compile STARDUST by running
+Compile STARDUST by changing into the `src` directory and running
 ```bash
 make
 ```
 Don't mind the unused variable warnings.
-If you feel adventurous and want to change any of the setting in the header files or want to play with different solvers (see, `Makefile`), make sure to recompile everything
+If you feel adventurous and want to change any of the setting in the header files or want to play with different solvers (see `Makefile`), make sure to recompile everything
 ```bash
 make clean && make
 ```